toolinbox/en.toolinbox.net/Klib/index.md

 **How to import:**

-- Connect your Kindle to Mac via USB.
+- Connect your Kindle to your Mac via USB.
-- Clicks menu `File > Import from Kindle…` in Klib.
+- Click the menu `File > Import from Kindle…` in Klib.
-- Choose `Kindle` folder in the pop up dialog and start `Import`.
+- Choose the `Kindle` folder in the pop up dialog and start `Import`.

 **Tips:**

-- Only need to manually import for the first time.
-Later **Klib will automatically import when Kindle connected.**
+- You only need to import manually the first time.
+Later **Klib will automatically import your notes the next time when your Kindle connected.**
-- If you ever deleted books or notes, and want to restore.
-Just choose `Import ever deleted books or notes` during import.
+- If you ever deleted any books or notes, and want to restore, just select `Import deleted books or notes` during import.

 ![][image-11]

-Disadvantage of this way:
+Disadvantages of Importing this way:

-- Need to connect Kindle via USB each time.
+- You need to connect your Kindle via USB each time.
 - Doesn't include notes made by Kindle for iPhone or other Kindle clients.

 ## Import From Amazon

-**Recommend to import from Amazon, which is very easy to use.**
+**It is recommended to import from Amazon, which is very easy to use.**

-- Wirelessly import, no need to connect Kindle via USB.
+- You can import wirelessly, there’s no need to connect the Kindle via USB.
-- Could also import notes made by other Kindle clients.
+- You can also import notes made using other Kindle clients.

 ![][image-12]

 **How to import:**

-- Clicks menu `File > Import from Amazon…` in Klib.
+- Click the menu item `File > Import from Amazon…` in Klib.
-- Need to authorize when import for the first time.
+- You need to authorize when importing for the first time.
-	- Tips: Need to subscribe *Klib Extensions* to import from Amazon.
+	- Tip: You need to subscribe to *Klib Extensions* to import from Amazon.
-- Later, **Klib will automatically import from Amazon when starts.**
+- Later, **Klib will import automatically from Amazon on startup.**

 # 3. Klib: Free To Export

-Share makes knowledge more valuable.
+Sharing knowledge is a good thing.

 ## Export To Evernote

-After exported to Evernote, you can easily review notes via Evernote clients on iPhone or any other devices.
+After exporting to Evernote, you can easily review your notes via Evernote clients on iPhone or any other device.

 **How to export:**

-- Clicks menu `File > Export to Evernote…` in Klib.
+- Click the menu item `File > Export to Evernote…` in Klib.
-- Need to authorize when export for the first time.
+- You need to authorize when exporting for the first time.
-- Later, **Klib will automatically export to Evernote when starts or import new notes.**
+- Later, **Klib will automatically export to Evernote on startup or when importing new notes.**

 ![][image-13]

 **Tips:**

-- A new notebook of `Klib` will be created in Evernote.
+- A new `Klib` notebook will be created in Evernote.
-- Klib also creates tags of `Klib`, `Book`, `Read Book` in Evernote.
+- Klib also creates the tags `Klib`, `Book`, `Read Book` for content exported into Evernote.
 - Klib will override notes in Evernote whenever you modify books or notes.
-	- Tips: For this reason, the notes in Evernote is read only.
+	- Tips: For this reason the notes in Evernote are read only.

 ## Copy as Markdown

-After copy notes as Markdown, you can easily share them in your blog or anywhere else.
+After copying notes as Markdown, you can easily share them on your blog or anywhere else.

 ![][image-14]

 In fact, this is why I developed Klib.
-After reading a book, I would like to summarize it in my blog.
+After reading a book I like to summarise it in my blog.
 And the highlights and notes are important parts of the summary.
 So, I made Klib to copy them as Markdown.

 ## Export Database

-You can easily export entire database of Klib, and then share with others, or sync among different computers.
+You can easily export Klib’s entire database, and then share it with others, or sync to different computers.

 **How to export:**

-- Clicks menu `File > Export…` in Klib.
+- Click the menu item `File > Export…` in Klib.
 - You can also export only the selected books.
-Just select the books, press `Option` key, and then clicks menu `File > Export Selected Book…` in Klib.
+Just select the books, then press the `Option` key, and click the `File > Export Selected Book…` menu item in Klib.

 **Tips:**

 - How to import the exported database?
-It's the same with import from Kindle.
-Just choose the database files during import.
+It's the same as with importing from Kindle.
+Just choose the database file during an import.

 # 4. Klib: Great Experience

-It's not enough just work, should work better.
+It's not enough that the app just works, it needs to work well.

 ## Native Interaction

-Klib works like the built-in app *Reminder*, which is very suitable for notes management.
+Klib works like the built-in app *Reminders*, which is great for notes management.

-So, **you're already a Klib expert.**
+So, **now you're a Klib expert.**

 ## Fullscreen is Cool

-It's hard to describe the feeling, but you will feel cool to review notes with Klib in fullscreen.
+It's hard to describe the feeling, but you will enjoy reviewing notes in Klib with fullscreen.

 Press `Command + Ctrl + F` to have a try.

 ## Efficiency with Shortcuts

-Klib support a variety of shortcuts.
+Klib supports a variety of shortcuts.

 Shortcut | Feature
 \---- | ---
 `Tab` | Switch among books, notes and search.
 `Space` | Quick look
 `Arrow` | Switch nearby book or note
 `J` `K` | Works as arrow key.
-Vimer will like it.
+Vim users will like it.
 `Command + F` | Search
 `Command + I` | Get Info
 `Command + C` | Copy